Policies and documents

 Schools are required under the Equality Act 2010 to have an accessibility plan.
 The purpose of the plan is to:

-• Increase the extent to which disabled pupils can participate in the curriculum
+- Increase the extent to which pupils with disabilities can participate in the curriculum

-• Improve the physical environment of the school to enable disabled pupils to take better advantage of education, benefits, facilities and services provided
+- Improve the physical environment of the school to enable pupils with disabilities to take better advantage of education, benefits, facilities and services provided

-• Improve the availability of accessible information to disabled pupils
+- Improve the availability of accessible information to pupils with disabilities

 Our school aims to treat all its pupils fairly and with respect.
 This involves providing access and opportunities for all pupils without discrimination of any kind.